 No items found.

-A typical first session lasts 45 minutes and focuses on gaining an in-depth understanding of one specific issue of the client's choosing followed by the induction of a hypnotic trance when it is mutually decided that this is the best course of treatment.
-The therapist will go over history, gain an in-depth understanding of the issue and attempt to understand why this struggle started.
-Much of the first session will focus on reasons why certain behaviors, struggles or patterns persist so that the therapist can determine what hypnosis, mindfulness, and therapy techniques should be utilized to best address this issues.
-Before starting the hypnotic induction, the therapist will discuss how hypnosis will be used in the session and give the client the opportunity to discuss any questions the client may have about the use of hypnosis or the the process.
+A typical first session lasts 45 minutes and focuses on gaining an in-depth understanding of one specific issue of the client's choosing; this is followed by the induction of a hypnotic trance when the client and therapist agree this is the best course of treatment.
+The therapist will go over client history to develop an understanding of how and why this struggle started.
+Much of the first session will focus on reasons why certain behaviors, struggles or patterns persist, enabling the therapist to determine what hypnosis, mindfulness, and therapy techniques should be used to best address this issue.
+Before starting the hypnotic induction, the therapist will discuss with the client how hypnosis will be used in the session and answer any questions the client may have about the use of hypnosis or the process.

 NY Health Hypnosis practices Ericksonian Hypnosis, which uses the art of language and storytelling to speak to the unconscious mind.
 This includes deep relaxation techniques and metaphors aimed at helping clients tap into their internal resources in order to make the changes they would like to address.

 After the first session, the client and therapist decide the best way to work together to ensure optimal client progress.
 Generally, short-term hypnosis is best for singular struggles such as smoking cessation or simple habits, and usually takes one to five sessions.
 Ongoing integrative therapy, combined with hypnosis, is best suited for issues such as anxiety, depression, insomnia, trauma, eating disorders, drug and alcohol addictions, and struggles that involve more than one issue.
 For this work, the client and therapist develop an ongoing therapeutic relationship where weekly or biweekly appointments can be set up with any needed flexibility according to the client's schedule.